How To Improve As Enhancement Shaman — Dragonflight 10.2

 pool.

-While Enhancement is not the highest APM spec, it does come with a lot of different active buttons that all interact with each other.
+While Enhancement is not the highest APM spec, it does come with a lot of different active buttons that all interact with each other and can be very unforgiving with the time you have to make those decisions.
 Due to this, knowing when to prioritize something because it is currently buffed and when to sit on it because more important things are currently available is key.

 For Elementalist builds effects such as Hot Hand drastically